 If your computer does not meet the minimum requirements for using University resources and applications, you may not be able to complete some assignments.
 For example, most netbooks are not equipped with CD/DVD drives and, as a result, cannot access material required by some classes.
-The UF Help Desk provides a sample computer configuration that may prove useful in deciding what computer to purchase.

 Technical Support and Repair

 When your computer needs repair, it is your responsibility to see that the repairs are done quickly so that you will be able to use your computer for University assignments.
 Service plans are available from local vendors.The UF Computing Help Desk offers e-mail and walk-in service for technical assistance.